This incredibly flavorful cream cheese dip is easy to mix by hand. It's ready in about ten minutes!

 - Now, mix in the bacon bits.
 That's it!
 The tasty dip is ready.

-- The dip is excellent right after you make it and you can serve it immediately.
+- I have found that this dip is excellent right after you make it, so you can serve it immediately.
 But if you have time to let it sit and rest at room temperature for 30 minutes, it will be even better, because the flavors will have a chance to meld.

-That's actually not recommended.
+I've tried that, and I can't recommend it.
 Greek yogurt has less fat and more tang.
-This dip is tastier when made with sour cream.
+This dip is tastier when it's made with sour cream.

 There's no need for added salt.
 The ingredients add plenty of saltiness.
 But you can always taste and decide for yourself.